sages-health/openessence/README.md

     npm start

-This will install all necessary dependencies, run a build, start the server, and launch Fracas in your web browser.
+This will install all necessary dependencies, run a build, start the server, and launch OpenESSENCE in your web browser.

 ## Installation